Japan to loosen travel restrictions imposed during pandemic

 In a news conference at the foot of Central Park in New York, Prime Minister Fumio Kishida said independent tourists would again be welcomed as of Oct.
 11, not just those traveling with authorized groups.

-A cap on the number of tourists will also be lifted, as will new visa requirements that were imposed in response to the pandemic.
+A cap on the number of tourists who are granted entry — which has been gradually increased this year — will be nixed altogether.
+And visa requirements that were imposed in response to the pandemic will also be rescinded.

-Kishida was speaking on the sidelines of the U.N.
-General Assembly.
-In other remarks, he called for reform of the U.N.
-Security Council and dismissed any skepticism about Japan’s increased military spending, saying it remained a “peace-loving nation.”
+Japan's tough COVID-19 restrictions have sent the number of visitors plummeting and its tourism industry reeling.
+Though foreign tourists were welcomed back in June after a pause of more than two years, the reopening has been confusing to many seeking to visit.

 People are also reading…